Ekapada: Development and worship

 Ekapada icons are found in most of the important Shiva temples in South India, "in some place or the other", at least carved on a pillar.
-The Ekapada-Trimurti, found in South India, demonstrates the sectarian mission of the Shaivas (sect of Shiva) to establish their Lord Shiva as the Supreme God and to illustrate that Vishnu and Brahma evolved from him.
+The Ekapada-Trimurti, found in South India, demonstrates the sectarian mission of the Shaivas (sect of Shiva) to establish their Shiva as the Supreme God and to illustrate that Vishnu and Brahma emerged from him.
 A similar Vaishnava (sect of Vishnu) icon depicts Vishnu in the central position and Shiva and Brahma emerging from his body.
 According to another interpretation, the Ekapada icon is that of Shiva in severe penance.
 Two ascetic attendants, who bow in reverence, emphasize his ascetic nature.
 In this view, Ekapada is regarded as symbolizing "severe asceticism, the granting of wishes or boons, and absolution."
-The Vishwakarma-shilpa describes the worship of Ekapada as giving material joys.
+The Vishvakarma-shilpa describes the worship of Ekapada as giving material joys.

 The Ekapada appears as a secondary deity (avarana-devata) in the northern side niche of temples in Orissa, often next to the central niche depicting the goddess Mahishasuramardini.
 In Orissa, these icons are known as Aja-Ekapada or Ajaikapada.
 The earliest Ekapada icons in Orissa date back to the 8th century CE and are also found at the entrance of a caitya or as a guardian-attendant of the Saptamatrika goddesses, as an aspect of Bhairava.
 He remains the most popular aspect of Bhairava in Orissa, and was also worshipped by the Kapalika sect.
 The Ekapada-murti icons found in the Kalinga-era temples of Andhra Pradesh mirror those in neighbouring Orissa.
 In Orissa, Ekapada-Bhairava is essentially a Tantric deity.
 Tantric texts explicitly associate him with the Vedic Aja Ekapada, fire/Agni, sacrifice, the cosmic pillar of the universe, and the Yogini goddesses, who are also linked to the Saptamatrikas.
 As a guardian of the Saptamatrikas, Ekapada became more terrible in appearance, with motifs of blood-sacrifice and his depictions limited to Tantric goddess temples.
 As Vaishnavism rose in Orissa, depictions of him became increasingly rare.
 According to one theory, Ekapada may have inspired the popular Vaishnava icon of Jagannath, a deity depicted without legs but a single stump below the waist.